Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/traceability_agent_configuration.md

       description: ''
 ```

-Once these two resources are set up, the APIServiceInstance for the published API must be set up with the reference for AccessRequestDefinition and CredenitialRequestDefinition:
+Once these two resources are set up, the APIServiceInstance for the published API must be set up with the reference for AccessRequestDefinition and CredentialRequestDefinition:

 ```yaml
 kind: APIServiceInstance